Electronic Press Kit

 The Dead Maggies “created their own genre… Tasmanian Convict Punk” (ABC Radio) mixing heart-racing raucous folk-punk and cow-punk together to write music born of this land and its history.
 They are storytellers, mixing tales from Tasmania’s dark and oppressive past with timeless echoes, weaving complex melodies amongst irrepressible rhythms.
 The lyrics captivate your mind while the music steals your heart and you are left with only the story and the dance.

-As London Celtic Punks described it in their recent review:
+As London Celtic Punks described it in one of their generous reviews:

 “This is what folk-punk is all about.”